leanprover-community/mathlib3/docs/tactics.md

 by applying functional extensionality and set extensionality.

-A maximum depth can be provided with `ext 3 with x y z`.
+A maximum depth can be provided with `ext x y z : 3`.

 ### refine_struct